-7. What (if any) structures commonly used for private equity funds in other jurisdictions are regarded in your jurisdiction as being tax inefficient (whether by not being recognised as tax transparent or otherwise)?
+7. What foreign private equity structures are tax-inefficient in your jurisdiction?
 What alternative structures are typically used in these circumstances?

 From a Dutch tax perspective, foreign partnerships (for example, a Cayman Islands limited partnership) are usually considered non-transparent, as opposed to their foreign classification as tax transparent.
 Direct investments by such vehicles are typically less attractive for Dutch tax purposes.
 Often, these types of investments are structured through legal entities that are tax residents of a tax treaty jurisdiction.
 The Netherlands has strict rules to combat tax-abusive structures.